Joann Randles is a multi award-winning Welsh photographer based in Swansea, known for her compelling portraiture and evocative storytelling.

 A defining feature of Joann’s work is her specialist role as a professional press photographer, a field that demands not only artistic vision but also rigorous adherence to journalistic ethics.
 Press photography is unique in its constraints: unlike many forms of contemporary photography, where digital manipulation is commonplace, press images must maintain factual integrity.
 This means that all of Joann’s portraits, both those exhibited here and those published globally, are captured entirely in-camera.
 Only minimal post-processing adjustments are permitted, such as subtle colour correction, cropping, and removal of dust spots.

-During the COVID-19 pandemic, Joann expanded her visual storytelling practice, bringing her background in filmmaking into sharper focus through still imagery.
 Her striking photographs from this period gained wide recognition, and her work has since been exhibited in renowned institutions such as the Victoria and Albert Museum (V&A), and featured in leading national and international media outlets, both in print and online.

 Joann is especially celebrated for her ongoing work documenting Welsh folk dance and the cultural life of Wales.
 Her portraits vibrantly express the traditions, identities, and communities of her nation, making Welsh culture accessible to global audiences through the universal language of visual storytelling.